 Will I Still Be Paid If I Refuse to Go to Work Because of Health Concerns?

 Not necessarily.
-OSHA does not obligate employers to pay their employees if they refuse to work, even if their claim is justified.
+OSHA does not obligate employers to pay their employees if they refuse to work, even if the employee's claim is justified.

 Can I Get Unemployment If I Choose to Be Laid Off?

-In addition to the above, you should also make sure you meet your state's unemployment benefit rules.
-Make sure to research your state's laws as they determine the specifics of your unemployment benefits.
-State laws generally determine:
+If you think you qualify for unemployment benefits, you should check your states eligibility requirements.
+Make sure to research your state's laws, as they address the specifics of your potential unemployment benefits.
+State unemployment laws generally determine:

 - If you are eligible to get benefits